rust-lang/book/nostarch/chapter06.md

 values that match the pattern.
 This is how we can extract values out of enum variants.

-As an example, let's change one of our enum variants to hold data inside it.
+As an example, let’s change one of our enum variants to hold data inside it.
 From 1999 through 2008, the U.S. printed quarters with different designs for each of the 50 states on one side.
 No other coins got state designs, so only quarters have this extra value.
-We can add this information to our `enum` by changing the `Quarter` variant to include a `State` value stored inside it as we've done here in Listing 6-3:
+We can add this information to our `enum` by changing the `Quarter` variant to include a `State` value stored inside it as we’ve done here in Listing 6-3:

 ```rust
 #[derive(Debug)] // So we can inspect the state in a minute